 "Oh my god, that oil refinery is on fire!" -- Mom

 The first leg of the trip was a short flight to Sacramento.
 The early departure meant we had to get up no later than 4 a.m.
-The plane was so small that it felt like a private jet.
-Other than that, the connecting flight to Denver and the final one to Rapid City were mostly uneventful.
+The plane was small and felt like a private jet.
+Other than that, the connecting flight to Denver and the one to Rapid City were mostly uneventful.

 It was only 4 p.m. when we arrived at Rapid City Regional Airport, even after losing an hour due to the time change.
-A nice thing about starting out early is that it allows us to do more.
-However, the rest of the day sucked as my cold got worse again.
-The coughing actually got so bad that I couldn't sleep until my parents went out in the middle of the night to buy some medicine.
-Being sick while traveling is no fun. :-(
+However, the rest of the day sucked because my cold got worse again.
+The coughing actually got so bad that I couldn't sleep until my parents went out in the middle of the night to buy medicine.
+Being sick while traveling is the worst. :-(

 I felt much better after a good night's rest.
 All right!

 Dad wanted to see what Nebraska was like and took us to Chadron.
-The town had few attractions and didn't impress us too much.
-On the other hand, the quesadillas at Taco John's were delicious.
+The city was small and didn't impress us too much.
+On the other hand, Taco John's had delicious quesadillas.

-The nearby Wind Cave National Park also sounded cool.
+The plan was to go to Wind Cave National Park after the tour.
 Just then, our GPS gave us wrong directions and took us almost 30 miles out of the way before we realized what was going on.
 How convenient.
-We decided to skip Wind Cave as turning back at this point would have been too much trouble.
-If I were Chuck Norris, the GPS would get a swift roundhouse kick to the face.
+It was decided to skip Wind Cave because turning back at this point would have been too much trouble.

 About 16 miles to the west was Crazy Horse Memorial.
 The monument is still under construction but will be about 10 times larger than Mt.
 Rushmore when it's complete.
 The prices here were much more reasonable.
 For example, the same box of popcorn sold for $6 at Mt.
 Rushmore was only $3.50 at Crazy Horse.
-I couldn't resist the temptation and bought some snacks before leaving.
+I couldn't resist the temptation and bought some snacks.

 Seeing that the wait at Wind Cave was much shorter, my parents bought tickets for the Natural Entrance tour.
 The 75-minute tour was one of the best parts of the trip.
 The tickets were $9 per person but worth every cent.

-Our hotel for the night was in Belle Fourche.
+Our hotel was located in Belle Fourche.
 The city is said to be the geographical center of the nation, but there wasn't anything special about the place.
-I'm guessing it's a marketing gimmick to attract tourists.
+I'm guessing it's a gimmick to attract tourists.

 The highlight of the morning was Devils Tower National Monument.
-The cool weather made for a perfect hike on the Tower Trail that goes around the formation.
-The fresh alpine air made the walk especially enjoyable.
-The rock wasn't that large but was nonetheless a memorable sight.
+To be honest, the rock wasn't that impressive.
+On the other hand, the cool weather made for a perfect hike on the Tower Trail that goes around the formation.
+The fresh alpine air was especially refreshing.

-The rest of the day was spent on the road.
-The 300-mile drive to Cody was fairly uneventful - except when we ran over a jackrabbit.
+The rest of the day was spent driving.
+The 300-mile trip to Cody was uneventful - except when we ran over a jackrabbit.
 Poor thing.
 There wasn't much we could do as the animal suddenly darted in front of our car.
 I hope it didn't suffer too much. :-(

 Other than that, the scenery in Wyoming was peaceful.
 That alone made the drive worthwhile.

-We headed to Yellowstone National Park after a brief stop at Buffalo Bill Dam for pictures.
+We headed to Yellowstone National Park after a brief stop for pictures at Buffalo Bill Dam.
 Our first trip to Yellowstone was so much fun that I had always wanted to go there again.
 This part of the trip was something I had looked forward to for years.

 I was eager to test our new digital camcorder after checking into Grant Village.
 The nearby West Thumb Geyser Basin was the perfect place to do so.
-But it soon began to rain; not wanting to get the camcorder wet, my parents and I decided to come back later.
+However, Dad suggested coming back later when it started to rain.
 It seems sudden showers aren't uncommon here, especially considering that we were soaked in an unexpected rain at Mammoth Hot Springs 10 years ago!

-The rain went away later in the afternoon, during which we went to visit more thermal areas.
-The timing couldn't have been better; my family arrived at the Upper Geyser Basin just in time to catch an eruption of Old Faithful.
-The Midway and Lower Geyser Basins also had countless thermal features.
+The rain stopped later in the afternoon, during which we went to explore the park some more.
+The timing couldn't have been better - we arrived at the Upper Geyser Basin just in time to catch an eruption of Old Faithful.
+I enjoyed visiting the Midway and Lower Geyser Basins as well.

-We had some rest before having dinner at the Grant Village Dining Room.
+For dinner, my father had a reservation at the Grant Village Dining Room.
 The food was rather expensive - the total cost of the meal was around $70 - but everything was delicious.
 That said, eating a bison meatloaf in Yellowstone did feel a little odd...

-The three of us went to more thermal areas before heading to Gardiner for lunch.
+The three of us went to see more hot springs before heading to Gardiner for lunch.
 The next stop was a gift shop and Internet café called High Country Trading.
 The owners were extremely friendly and down-to-earth.
 I checked my Facebook and looked around the store while my parents enjoyed their coffee.
 The atmosphere was absolutely wonderful.
 This was my first time at an Internet café and a neat experience.

 Just a few miles south of Gardiner was Mammoth Hot Springs.
 The cool thing is that we saw a black bear along the way.
-I got a video of the animal as it foraged for food.
-Lots of people had gathered in the area and caused a traffic jam.
-The rangers actually had to usher them along.
+Lots of people had gathered in the area to see the bear and caused a traffic jam.
+The rangers had to usher them along.

-Upon arriving at Mammoth, I noticed many of the terraces were completely dry - which was unusual but not surprising as Yellowstone is constantly changing.
-Our visit to Mammoth Hot Springs was otherwise all right as the terraces were still a sight to behold.
+Upon arriving at Mammoth, I noticed many of the springs were dry - which was unusual but not surprising as Yellowstone is constantly changing.
+Having said that, the terraces were still a sight to behold.
 It was also nice to not get soaked in the rain. :-)

 The historic Old Faithful Inn awaited us in the evening.
 There was an old guy in the lounge who was damn good at the piano; no doubt it was the perfect place to relax after dinner.
 From what I've heard, the inn used to have nightly dances.
 Though they're not a regular thing anymore, the live music was great.

-There were a few thermal areas that we hadn't seen yet.
+There were a few places that we hadn't seen yet.
 I only saw a small part of Norris Geyser Basin in 1998 because my parents were tired and wanted to stay in the car.
 That wouldn't have been a problem, except 12-year-old me was too scared to go in by myself.
 It was nice to see most of Norris this time around.
-Although we skipped a few thermal features as it was hot outside, I don't think we missed much.
+Although we skipped a few areas due to the hot weather, I don't think we missed much.

 Geysers are just one of the things that make Yellowstone so unique.
 Case in point, the Grand Canyon of the Yellowstone was another one of our favorite stops.
 The view from the vista point was breathtaking.
 Pictures don't do the canyon justice.

 Our final destination of the day was the Lake Hotel.
 Like at the Old Faithful Inn, there was a piano player in the lounge.
-While she wasn't as good as the guy from the day before, my parents and I still enjoyed her music.
 Several couples even got up to dance.
 If only I wasn't single. ^_^

 The plan was to head directly to Buffalo.
 However, my father wanted to stop in West Yellowstone first and took a route that added 150 miles to the trip.
 The extra drive was worth it because West Yellowstone was quite nice.
 I loved browsing the shops even though nothing was cheap.

 The buffet at Golden Corral in Billings was filling.
-I saw a sign for a place called Pictograph Cave State Park not long after we left.
+A sign for a place called Pictograph Cave State Park caught my eye as we left town.
 It sounded interesting but had closed for the day when we arrived.
 On the bright side - pardon the pun - we witnessed a beautiful sunset during a break from driving.
 This was one of those special moments.
 Mom didn't realize it was a sunset at first and actually thought the nearby oil refinery was on fire.
 Oh dear!